ajfAfg/google-apps-script-utilities/exportSpeakerNotesToDocs/README.md

 3. Click on "Script editor" from the list.
 4. Copy and paste `Code.gs` into the script.
 5. Save the script then click on "Run" following to export the speaker notes to Docs.

+## Caution

+This script requires your permissions to access your data, so Google will warn you.
+The permissions required by this script are as follows.

+- See, edit, create, and delete all your Google Slides presentations
+- See, edit, create, and delete all your Google Docs documents